 Go to the FlyingPress setting page and enable the Remove Unused CSS setting.
 This will open the three settings options:

-The FlyingPress unused CSS Remove option gives the best performance result, but it may break your site.
-So, test your site behavior, performance, and visual aesthetics thoroughly if you enable the option.
+The FlyingPress unused CSS Remove option delivers the best performance, but it may break your site.
+So, test your site’s behavior, performance, and visual aesthetics thoroughly if you enable the option.

 Beyond the three settings, you can exclude specific stylesheets from the remove unused CSS process.
-If you have CSS files that are essential for your site’s functions, enter their URL or path in the exclude stylesheet box.
+If you have CSS files that are essential to your site’s functionality, enter their URLs or paths in the exclude stylesheet box.

-FlyingPress will skip the stylesheet when deleting CSS rules that are not used on the page.
-The same goes for CSS selectors that should be included in used CSS files.
+FlyingPress will skip the stylesheet when deleting unused CSS rules on the page.
+The same goes for CSS selectors that should be included in the CSS files used.

 Use this function to force FlyingPress to include the selectors in the used CSS rules.